 Today, we’ll focus on 4 languages that target the Arduino platform for the creation of IoT devices.
 These languages are C++, C, Python, and Ruby.

-C++, along with C, is the most used programming languages in the Arduino world.
+C++, along with C, is the most used programming language in the Arduino world.
 The thing about C++ is the fact that it’s object-oriented, widely taught in introductory CS courses around the world, and is quite powerful.
 C++ is one of the very few languages that are able to interface with the hardware world out of the box, that’s why it’s widely used in writing hardware drivers.
 C++ possesses a wide range of libraries for all the different applications, from audio processing and web development to embedded systems and machine learning.
 A key feature that C++ provides is the fact that it allows memory management in the application, which is crucial for embedded applications where resources and especially memory is not as abundant as it is on your computer.

 C++ and Arduino are quite a perfect match, and there is a ton of ready to use libraries so that you can just get going with your creative applications.
 Many of these libraries target Arduino’s IoT applications, such as ArduinoJson for decoding and encoding JSON, DueTimer which is a Timer library implemented in Arduino, TaskScheduler for multitasking in Arduino using C++.
 You can check more Libraries relating to C++, IoT, and Arduino here.